javanile/vtiger-demo/README.md

 ## Use Docker Compose

-Create custom your vtiger environment follow this as example:
+Create your custom vtiger environment, follow this as example:

 ```yaml
 version: '3'